The Real Cost of Manual Procurement (And How AI Fixes It)

 - The CPO who presented annual spend data now presents real-time spend intelligence — what’s happening now, what’s projected next quarter, and what strategic moves the team is making

 The highest-leverage starting point is PO processing automation for routine orders.
-It’s the largest time sink, the most clearly defined workflow, and the improvement is immediately measurable — POs processed per buyer, cycle time, and buyer time available for strategic work.
+It’s the largest time sink, the most clearly defined workflow, and the improvement is immediately measurable.

-Start with the Sort primitive to classify incoming requisitions as routine or exception.
+Start by classifying incoming requisitions as routine or exception.
 Build automation for routine POs first — the 80% that don’t require judgment.
 Your buyers will see the difference in their first week.

 From there, add spend analytics.
 The data is already in your ERP.
 The question is whether anyone is looking at it systematically instead of quarterly.